beanc16/user-microservice-api/README.md

-# template-microservice-api
+# user-microservice-api

-A node server template for microservices to be hosted on Heroku.
+A node server for storing data about users, hosted on Heroku.

 <!--
 API Documentation: